openedx/open-edx-proposals/oeps/change-transparency.rst

 These are the types of information needed when describing changes.
 In general, it is fine to link to information rather than copy it.

 - Describe the change.
+What is new, what has been removed?

 - Describe why the change was made.
 This can help people understand the implications, or reconstruct the logic behind the change.

 - If there are existing issues, Jira tickets, or supporting discussion elsewhere, provide links.
 The more information the better.
+Often there are details in these discussions that can deepen the understanding of the change, or the reason for the change.

 - Breaking changes should describe what feature or compatibility has been lost, and should be clearly labeled as a breaking change.
+What replaces the lost behavior?
+What updates do consumers of the change need to make?

 - User impact: what user roles are affected by this change, and how?
-This helps people understand the change.
+This simple categorization helps people looking through changes for ones that might affect them.

 - Testing instructions.
+These are primarily intended to speed up the review cycle, avoiding the reviewer wasting time trying to infer the steps to test from the description.
+Instructions can also be useful for later reference if a future developer is researching regression.
+Writing step-by-step instructions may also help the developer to remember details they had overlooked.

 - Specialized concerns:

+  - Are there deprecations?

   - Are there database migrations?